 Establishing Priority

-A financing statement is a very effective evidence that shows the creditor’s interest in all of the the debtor’s collateral.
+A financing statement is very effective evidence that shows the creditor’s interest in all of the debtor’s collateral.
 This transparency is beneficial for other creditors because it gives them an easier way to know everything that lays claim on the assets of a debtor upfront, which diminishes the likelihood of conflicts and assures a more orderly administration in default cases.

 Enhancing Creditworthiness